Emissions Trading Scheme (ETS)

 - Be careful where you buy credits.
 Some pay for planting native forests, which permanently store carbon.
-But some go to plantation forests, which ignore environmental damage, increasing risks to those plantations, and the amount of carbon returned into the atmosphere when the trees are harvested.
+But some go to plantation forests, which ignore environmental damage, increasing risks to those plantations, and the amount of carbon returned into the atmosphere when trees are harvested.
 See the Billion Trees Project for the flaws in this scheme.

 - Emissions and concentrations are not the same: